AdobeDocs/campaign-classic.en/help/delivery/using/about-deliverability.md

 ### Deliverability rate

-The deliverability rate is the number of messages that hit the recipients’ inboxes compared to the number of messages that were delivered.
+The deliverability rate is the number of messages that hit the recipients' inboxes compared to the number of messages that were delivered.
 To improve deliverability, you may work on increasing this rate.

 With Adobe Campaign, the deliverability rate depends on numerous factors, particularly: